pybliometrics-dev/pybliometrics/CONTRIBUTING.rst

 * Your operating system name and version (after `import pybliometrics` in Python, type `print(pybliometrics.__version__)`.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.
+* If you have a mere question on how to do things, please rather pose your question on `StackOverflow.com <https://stackoverflow.com/>`_ using the `#pybliometrics <https://stackoverflow.com/questions/tagged/pybliometrics>`_ tag.

 Fix Bugs
 ~~~~~~~~